-This course is designed to introduce you to American Sign Language (ASL) and the culture and community of Deaf people.
-It focuses on the development of ASL receptive and expressive skills, comprehension, practical communication and conversational skills in ASL.
+This course is designed to introduce you to basic American Sign Language (ASL) and the culture and community of Deaf people.
+As a result of this course, students will be able to carry on conversations (expressive and receptive skills) on everyday topics with fluency and accuracy at the beginner level.
+The students will demonstrate a basic knowledge of Deaf culture and the Deaf community and show awareness of and respect for the Deaf community.
 The class will be conducted in ASL.